ahmadmdabit/ai-native-developer/chapters/02-ai-agents.md

 **Key Takeaways:**
 *   AI agents are not just code generators; they fit into planning, testing, and ops.
-*   Assigning specific roles (e.g., "Test Engineer") improves agent performance.
+*   Assigning specific roles (e.g., "Test Engineer") improves agent performance by narrowing context.
 *   You must balance the speed of autonomy with the risks of hallucination and security flaws.

 **Coming Up Next:**